ifBars/ScheduleLua-Docs/docs/api/world/map.md

-# Map API
+# World Map API

-The Map API provides functions for interacting with the game world and regions.
+The Map API provides access to the game's world map, allowing mods to query and interact with regions, locations, and the overall game world.

 <div class="custom-block warning">
   <p><strong>Implementation Status:</strong> Partially implemented.
 Basic region functions are available.</p>
 </div>

+## Features

+- Access to game regions and locations
+- Check if player or NPCs are in specific regions
+- Get information about map areas and boundaries

 ## Region Functions